-A VCC is a newly incorporated British Columbia company registered under the Small Business Venture Capital Act.
+A venture capital corporation (VCC) is a newly incorporated B.C. company registered under the Small Business Venture Capital Act.

 B.C. investors receive a 30% tax credit for purchasing shares in a VCC.

 The VCC uses capital, raised from its investors, to make equity investments in eligible small businesses.